This page provides practical advice on what to do if you're overseas and experiencing a severe weather incident, or if one approaches.

 Severe winter weather

 Severe winter weather is a risk for Australians travelling in many countries.
-In particular, those travelling to cooler parts of North America or Europe between November and March.
+Those travelling to cooler parts of North America or Europe between November and March.

 What to do when an extreme cold front approaches